 Breastfeeding Laws in Other States

-Twenty-nine states, the District of Columbia and Puerto Rico have laws related to breastfeeding in the workplace.
-(Arkansas, California, Colorado, Connecticut, Delaware, Georgia, Hawaii, Illinois, Indiana, Louisiana, Maine, Minnesota, Mississippi, Montana, New Hampshire, New Jersey, New Mexico New York, North Dakota, Oklahoma, Oregon, Rhode Island, Tennessee, Texas, Utah, Vermont, Virginia, Washington and Wyoming.)
+Twenty-nine states (Arkansas, California, Colorado, Connecticut, Delaware, Georgia, Hawaii, Illinois, Indiana, Louisiana, Maine, Minnesota, Mississippi, Montana, New Hampshire, New Jersey, New Mexico New York, North Dakota, Oklahoma, Oregon, Rhode Island, Tennessee, Texas, Utah, Vermont, Virginia, Washington and Wyoming), the District of Columbia, and Puerto Rico have laws related to breastfeeding in the workplace.

-If you are looking for more detailed information about breastfeeding laws, check out the website, National Conference of State Legislatures – Information on breastfeeding laws in other states
+If you are looking for more detailed information about breastfeeding laws, check out the National Conference of State Legislatures website for information on breastfeeding laws in other states.

 Resources for Employers